Woman arrested after stabbing in North Memphis

-MEMPHIS, Tenn. — A woman has been arrested in connection with a stabbing in North Memphis.
+MEMPHIS, Tenn. — A man is recovering and a woman is facing charges after a stabbing in North Memphis on Saturday night.

 Court documents state that Angela Jardon stabbed a man in the 700 block of T.M.
 Henderson on Saturday night.

-Memphis Police found the victim in the 900 block of Thomas Street.
-The victim reportedly told police that Jardon, who is his roommate, stabbed him several times during an altercation at their home.
+Memphis Police found the victim at a liquor store in the 900 block of Thomas Street.
+The victim says Jardon is his roommate and the attack began when she allegedly poured hot grease on him.
+He says she then picked up a knife and stabbed him in the chest, arm and back.

 Officers found Jardon at the home on T.M.
 Henderson.
 Court documents state that officers also located a knife and a large amount of blood in a bedroom.